 Sports books are always looking to get new customers, and will offer a range of matched bets and other deals in order to persuade you to sign on the virtual dotted line with them.
 It's not as shady as it sounds, sure, they're after your money, but it gives you a lot more cash to win with!

-This article will go through a few of the most common types of "free bets" offered by online sports books, and what you can expect to achieve when using them.
+Read on to find out more about the most common types of "free bets" offered by online sports books, and what you can expect to achieve when using them.
 You can also claim a huge range of offers in the table above.

 Want to keep up to date with all the latest free bets from UK bookies?
 Head over to our betting offers section, where we publish daily offers and free bets.